balacarter/balacarter/REFACTOR_SUMMARY.md

 To keep changes minimal, the following were **intentionally skipped**:

 ### ❌ Not Implemented:
-- ❌ Page refactoring (extracting sections into components)
 - ❌ Data extraction (moving content to data files)
-- ❌ GlassCard component
+- ❌ GlassCard component (sections use inline styles)
 - ❌ Custom hooks (useMediaQuery, useScrollLock, etc.)
 - ❌ Rate limiting with Vercel KV (kept in-memory)
 - ❌ Color contrast improvements
 - ❌ Focus indicator improvements
+- ❌ Lazy loading or code splitting

-**Reason**: These would require more extensive changes and could introduce the mobile issues we experienced before.
+**Reason**: These would require more extensive changes and could introduce mobile issues.

 ---